Lioo7/Evil-Twin/README.md

 Evil-Twin attack includes:<br>
 Disconnecting the victim from the existing network, uploading the malicious network (the evil twin) and activating CaptivePortal, connecting the victim to the malicious network and its activities, obtaining the information that is the purpose of the attack.

-In addition, there is a defense tool that detects the existence of an attack on the victim and prevents the success of the attack.
+In addition, this project contains a defense tool that prevents this attack and keeps your device safe.

 ## Requirements
 1. Two network interfaces, which both support monitor mode.